shopware/docs/guides/plugins/plugins/content/cms/add-cms-element.md

 ```
 {% endcode %}

 That's it!
 You could now go ahead and fully test your new element!
-Install this plugin via `bin/console plugin:install --activate CustomCmsElement`,
+Install this plugin via `bin/console plugin:install --activate SwagBasicExample`,
 rebuild the administration via `./psh.phar administration:build` and start using your new element in the administration.
 Of course, the Storefront implementation is still missing, so your element wouldn't be rendered in the Storefront yet.